Class offered every other month on the first Sunday:

-Sign up for just one class or come every month!
+Sign up for just one class or come more than once

 $55/person per class, decks will be available for optional purchase